iliocatallo/mire/README.md

 ## Acknowledgments

 The amazing Mire logo was created by [@adrygariglio](https://github.com/adrygariglio).
 Mire adapts to JavaScript the approach to generic functions presented in MIT 6.945.
-The library takes its name from a sentence in Problem Set 3:

-> If a system is built as a ball of mud it is easy to add more mud.